-We will walk the straightest line to where we’re going – we will do ‘it’ the easiest way or the same way we’ve always done it before – and we will typically do the least amount of work possible to achieve a goal or requirement.
+We will walk the straightest line to where we’re going.
+Will do ‘it’ the easiest way, or the same way we’ve always done it before.
+And we will typically do the least amount of work possible to achieve a goal or requirement.

 Is this hindering the way many of us experience real life to the fullest?
 I think so…

-We also often choose the path of least resistance on an emotional level – to avoid conflict, difficult decisions, feeling awkward, things or situations that are uncomfortable, or even to avoid confrontation or disagreement.
+We often choose the path of least resistance on an emotional level.
+To avoid conflict, difficult decisions, feeling awkward, things or situations that are uncomfortable, or even to avoid confrontation or disagreement.

-This way of thinking (following the path of least resistance) can lead to stagnation, or even bad decisions by not having fully explored or understood something, and may lead to missed opportunities in life.
+This way of thinking (following the path of least resistance) can lead to stagnation.
+Even bad decisions can be made by not having fully explored or understood something, It may lead to missed opportunities in life.